Why read: Looking for a meaningful Armenian girl name? Check out this long list of Armenian baby girl names and pick one!

 Although all the names in the list are used in Eastern Armenian, you are always free to use alternatives.

-Here are some Western Armenian baby names in case you prefer them.
+Here are some Western Armenian baby names for girls in case you prefer them.

 Berjanoush (Perchanush) – elegant and sweet (Armenian)